RenaldoMenelas/Microsoft-leap-resume/README.md

   *Frontend Developer Intern Brooklyn, NY*

  Sept 2021 - Oct 2021
-- 7 month program where we learned HTML, CSS ,JavaScript, and React
+- 7 month program where we learned HTML, CSS, JavaScript, and React
 - implemented multiple designs mockups of profile cards, websites, and menu's.
 - Created responsive Ecommerce application with interactive features using React
 - Collaborated with UX Designers and Backend Developers to update design, rebuild, and test Ecommerce